petepm/Slundge/lyrics.md

 Continuum
 Didn't even talk to 'em
-Oscillate back and forth
+Oscillate randomly
-Seems randomly
+The patterns could they be math
-Math, not a free path
+Not a free path
 Feel bad for acting kind of mean

-Left right up down on top of the background show Perturbations grow
+Up down left right over the background show Perturbations grow
 Disparate rarefied
 But yeah we got to move together